Cowboys News App [Android]

 Connor Williams Adding Size and Strength Huge for Cowboys OL

 It was an issue we saw play out early in the as he struggled with some of the more powerful defensive tackles.
-He struggled so much that the team went to during his and for a couple games after he was healthy, thinking they had a better option.
-After having a bit of time to sit back and watch, Williams came back into the starting lineup with a better feel for that power and was much improved over the last half of the season, including the .
+He struggled so much that the team went to Xavier Su'a-Filo during his injury and for a couple games after he was healthy, thinking they had a better option.
+After having a bit of time to sit back and watch, Williams came back into the starting lineup with a better feel for that power and was much improved over the last half of the season, including the playoffs.
 He never relinquished his job again.

 Speaking to 105.3 The Fan in Dallas on Tuesday afternoon, Jones gave us some insight into how Williams is looking this offseason.